 TOXIC OR HAZARDOUS MATERIAL - Any substance or mixture of physical, chemical or infectious characteristic, posing a significant, actual or potential hazard to water supplies or other hazards to human health if such substance or mixture were discharged to land or water of the Town of Sturbridge.
-Toxic or hazardous materials include, without limitation, synthetic organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalis and all substances defined as toxic or hazardous under MGL c.
-21C and c.
-21E and 310 CMR 30.00, and also include such products as solvents and thinners in quantities greater than normal household use.
+"Toxic or hazardous materials" include, without limitation, synthetic organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalis and all substances defined as toxic or hazardous under MGL Ch.
+21C and 21E and 310 CMR 30.00, and also include such products as solvents and thinners in quantities greater than normal household use.

-§ 300-5.4.
-Establishment and delineation of aquifers and recharge areas.
+16.04 Establishment and delineation of aquifers and recharge areas

-For the purposes of this district, there is hereby established within the Town a Groundwater Protection District, consisting of aquifers or recharge areas which are delineated on a map entitled "Town of Sturbridge, Massachusetts, Groundwater Protection District, November 2008."
-This map is hereby made a part of this bylaw and is on file in the office of the Town Clerk, Board of Selectmen, Town Planner and Public Works Department.
+For the purposes of this district, there are hereby established within the town a groundwater protection district, consisting of aquifers or recharge areas which are delineated on a map entitled "Town of Sturbridge, Massachusetts, Groundwater Protection District, November 2008."
+This map is hereby made a part of this chapter and is on file in the office of the Town Clerk, Board of Selectmen, Town Planner and Public Works Department {Amended ATM 4/27/2009 Article 9}.